 • pressure, temperature, specific humidity, saturated vapour pressure, air density, boundary layer turbulent kinetic energy, large-scale vertical velocity, liquid cloud fraction by volume, and cloud liquid water content.
-Note that at MetUM version 8.2, the turbulent kinetic energy diagnostic is not included in the UKCA STASH macro, and has to be added by hand.
-This is stash section 3, item 473 (Turbulent Kinetic Energy).

 Definitions of the aerosol modes and other aerosol properties are passed to UKCA-Activate in the call from UKCA.
 These are: